-- (a) The customer simultaneously consumes the benefits as the Group performs, or - (b) The customer controls the work-in-progress, or - (c) The Group's performance does not create an asset with alternative use to the Group and the Group has right to payment for performance completed till date
+- (a) The customer simultaneously consumes the benefits as the Group performs, or - (b) The customer controls the work-in-progress, or - right to payment for performance completed till date

 The Group recognises revenue over time as it performs because of continuous transfer of control to the customers.
 For all project contracts, this continuous transfer of control to the customer is supported by the fact that the customers typically control the work in process as evidenced either by contractual termination clauses or by the rights of the Group to payment for work performed to date plus a reasonable profit to deliver products or services that do not have an alternative use.